-By lean I am referring to starting your practice for around $10,000.
-That’s all in, including your overhead and your burn-rate.
+By lean, I am referring to starting your practice for around $10,000.
+That’s all in, including your overhead and your burn rate.

 I’ll present 3 ways to start a DPC practice for very little money.

-1. Office Practice
+1. Office-Based DPC Practice

 You won’t need much more than 500 sqft.
 And in the beginning, you won’t need a front office person.
 Those are probably the 2 biggest overheads you’ll deal with.

-I discuss a lean startup in DPC because my brother in law successfully started his own urgent care for less than $15,000.
-UC’s are much more resource intensive and you need the buildout to attract more patients.
+I discuss a lean startup in DPC because my brother-in-law successfully started his own urgent care for less than $15,000.
+UCs are much more resource intensive, and you need the buildout to attract more patients.
 That’s not the case with a DPC.

-2. Traveling Practice
+2. A Mobile DPC Practice

-To save even more money, and to really hone in on what you want your practice to focus on, skip the office and start a traveling practice.
+To save even more money and to really hone in on what you want your practice to focus on, skip the office and start a traveling practice.
 You can see patients in their homes, at their businesses, in nursing homes, and at the hospital.

 Think of hospice patients, those with disabilities, children with behavioral issues, elderly patients, and busy parents.
 A decent percentage of this population will gladly pay for the convenience of their own private doctor.

-3. Virtual Practice
+3. A Virtual DPC Practice